 Result path calculation

-When adding attributes to your query one of the available locations is Rows.
-The Rows box is underneath the Metrics box.
-Rows will show you individual charts for each of your attribute's values.
-For example, if you add the Ticket Type attribute to Rows, you will see individual charts for Incident, Problem, Question, and Task.
+When adding attributes to your query one of the available locations is the Rows panel.
+Rows show you individual charts for each of your attribute's values.
+For example, if you add the Ticket Type attribute to the Rows panel, you will see individual charts for Incident, Problem, Question, and Task.
 You can flip through each value by using the Row Selector to the left of the chart.

-When you add an attribute to Rows, all of the attribute's values will be shown to the left of the chart in the Row Selector.
+When you add an attribute to the Rows panel, all of the attribute's values will be shown to the left of the chart in the Row Selector.
 You can click on an attribute value to show a chart for that value.

-In Explore, your attribute values are arranged by their default import order.
+In Explore, attribute values are arranged by their default import order.
 You can modify this by creating a set.
-Sets allow you to arrange your attribute's values in a custom list, or remove them from the set completely.
+Sets let you arrange your attribute's values in a custom list, or remove them from the set completely.
 There are two other types of sets you can create, an ordered set and a renamed set.
-You can create sets in the Calculation engine menu or by editing an attribute in the Data structure menu.
+You can create sets in the Calculations menu or by editing an attribute in the Data structure menu.

 When adding metrics to your query, you can choose to make them size-encoded by clicking the icon.
 If you add a metric as size-encoded, the difference in results will be shown by width or circumference, depending on your visualization.
 For example, if you are using a bar chart, values with a higher number of results will have wider bars, while values with fewer number of results will have narrower bars.

 A size-encoded metric cannot be the first or only metric on your query and is not available for all visualization types.